| |

 floatation chamber, these products will create an unpleasant

 chemical presence.
-Adding concentrated hydrogen peroxide
+Adding some concentrated hydrogen peroxide

 will destroy the wastes and avoid an overbearing chemical